k2view-academy/K2View-Academy/articles/09_translations/06_mtables_overview.md

 ### Recommendations For MTables Storage Settings

-By default, the MTables are created in the Fabric memory only, to enable a fast lookup of the required data.
+By default, the MTables are created in the Fabric's memory only, to enable a fast lookup of the required data.

 However, when required to make a joint query between an MTable's data and an LU's data, the MTables should be saved in the FabricDB schema.
 Another reason for saving the MTables in the FabricDB schema is an MTable's large size.